sajal-29/Expense-Tracker/README.md

 # personal_expense

-A new Flutter project.
+A Flutter project.

-## Getting Started
+A personal expense tracker app which tracks your daily expenses.

+Only frontend work for now.
+The data is not stored in the backend.

 This project is a starting point for a Flutter application.